marcopolo4k/vim-gbufs/README.md

 * Maybe you're using a **huge repo** or fighting a slow connection?
 * Vim search/replacing confusing?
 * Using an old vim or fanciest plugins have errors?
+* Want a few maps named to help you memorize the plain vim commands so you don't need any plugin?

 When searching and replacing files takes too long ([even when using rg](https://dev.to/hayden/optimizing-your-workflow-with-fzf-ripgrep-2eai)), this plugin helps you search through only the files you have open.
-It could also help teach some of vim's search/replace capababilities.

 # Quick Instructions